 Below you will see a distribution of the different arenas where past students are currently working.
 And here you can read about the career paths of our Faculty international graduates, for example a graduate of this programme who became a Corporate and Legal Affairs Advisor, and another who works as an Associate Lawyer.
 You can also see what graduates have to say about the programme in general here.

 Further, all students have access to the university Careers Services Law which can help them in finding and preparing for internships and employment.

-If you are considering pursuing doctoral research after completing the LLM, please have a look at the Groningen Centre of Energy Law.
+If you are considering pursuing doctoral research after completing the LLM, please have a look at the Groningen Centre of Energy Law and Sustainability.